-I will be a Postdoctoral Prize Research Fellow in Politics at Nuffield College at the University of Oxford starting in September 2019.
+I am a Postdoctoral Prize Research Fellow in Politics at Nuffield College at the University of Oxford.
 I defended my Ph.D. thesis in Political Science at Northwestern University in June 2019.
 I have an M.A in Political Science from the Graduate Research Institute of the State of Rio de Janeiro (IUPERJ) [current IESP/UERJ] and a B.A in Law from the University of São Paulo (USP).

-My dissertation focuses on the politics of clientelism, campaigning, and voting in rural Brazil.
-I explore the strategies that politicians and political parties use at the local level to win voters’ support.
-I also explore the strategies that voters use when deciding whether to vote for a candidate.
+I research the politics of clientelism, elections, and voting behavior in developing democracies.
+I explore the strategies that politicians and political parties use at the local level to win voters’ support, especially low-income voters.
+I also study the strategies that voters use when deciding whether to vote for a candidate.
 In a second and related research agenda, I seek to explain the persistence of corrupt electoral practices amid socioeconomic changes and amid societal disapproval in Brazil.
 In pursuing these research questions, I employ ethnographic and historical methods, which provide new insights into the experienced reality of individuals in the communities under study.